18F/handbook/_pages/software-tools/slack.md

 Channels focused on TTS practices have their own conventions:
 - Channels that begin with `wg-` are for working groups.
 - Channels that begin with `g-` are for guilds.
-- Channels that begin wiht `c-` are for 18F communities.
+- Channels that begin with `c-` are for 18F communities.

 Feel free to join any of these practice-focused groups even if you are not actively part of the group and are just interested.